India—with its population of more than 1.4 billion people—is almost certain to join the Asian bloc that is prophesied to congeal in the end time.

 Modi responded to the Western snub by looking east.
 Ever since, he has been making friends and forging alliances with China, Russia, Japan and other Asian countries.
 The South China Morning Post explained that his ascension as India’s prime minister represented a bane to the U.S. and a boon for Eastern powers: “Modi is also known to have an Eastern bias, with Asian nationalism forming the core of his worldview.
 Apart from China, that also draws him closer to Japan and Singapore, with whose leaders he has struck up a similar rapport. … Modi’s unimpeachable conservative background and open admiration for China has in the past raised hopes of him becoming a sort of Indian Richard Nixon” (May 16, 2014).

 Nixon is not the only world leader Modi has been compared to.
-The Diplomat called him “India’s Shinzō Abe” because some of his nationalistic leanings mirror those of the Japanese prime minister.
+The Diplomat called him “India’s Shinzō Abe” because some of his nationalistic leanings mirror those of the former Japanese prime minister.
 India’s Economic Times reported, “Many Chinese officials who have dealt with Modi compare him to their present boss Xi Jinping” (May 14, 2014).
 Oneindia skipped to the chase, likening Modi to Asia’s big man himself: “[He is] India’s Putin,” the website stated.
 His heavy-handed leadership “may revive India as Putin did in Russia [because] Modi has similar Putin-like capability to metamorphose India into an economic and military powerhouse through a series of tough measures and steps, which would help India leverage and unleash its real potential” (May 6, 2014).

 A Resilient Friendship